JLDevOps/Authr/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
-You will be able to scrape your own authentication logs
+These instructions will get you up and running with authr on your local machine.
+You will be able to scrape your own authentication logs.

 ### Prerequisites